hall-lab/svtools/Tutorial.md

 This will cause the sorted VCF to have fewer variant lines than the input.

 ### Use `svtools lmerge` to merge variant calls likely representing the same variant in the sorted VCF
+This works well, even for thousands of samples, but for very large callsets (> 10,000 samples), we recommend a tiered merging strategy as described [here](TieredMerging.md).

 ```
 zcat sorted.vcf.gz \
 | svtools lmerge -i /dev/stdin -f 20 \